hylandtechoutreach/coding-activities/HeartHealth/PreActivityInstructions.md

 Now you have a Repl account!
 Remember the username and password so you can log in during the activity.

 ## During the Activity - Single Device
+You will not be able to take the steps listed below until the activity starts during the STEM Goes Red for Girls event.
+However, please review these steps ahead of time to get familiar with how you will use the Bizzabo platform during the coding activity.

 1. Scroll down to the meeting area.
 It should look something like this:
     ![](https://i.imgur.com/7fctZAb.png)
 1. Find the chat on the right side of the meeting